 TOO many ideas, eh?
-As Gerald left the towering office building and stepped into an avenue that was painted yellow with hot, late afternoon sunshine, the ideas buzzed around in his brain, like angry hornets.
+As Gerald left the towering office building and stepped into an avenue that was stepped into an avenue that was painted yellow with hot, late afternoon sunshine, the ideas buzzed around in his brain, like angry hornets.
 They hopped up and down and stung him.
 He pulled his hat, viciously, over one eye and started walking in the direction of his flat, and the ideas beat a sharp staccato marching tune.
-Unfortunately they weren't ideas that would jell into the form of a dramatic romance.
+Unfortunately they weren't ideas that would jell into the form of ideas that would jell into the form of a dramatic romance.
 They were ideas that wouldn't jell at all.
 They were impossible ideas of letters that a fellow might write to a girl who didn't give a hang, any more.
-They were ideas for impassioned, purposeless speeches that might turn a woman aside from her fixed desire to marry a thick-necked, thick-waisted multimillionaire.
+They were ideas for impassioned, purposeless speeches that might turn a woman aside from her fixed desire to marry a thick-necked, thick-waisted multimilionaire. millionaire.